DesconBelgrade/Klimerko/README.md

 ## Assets not being updated
 If your device is connected, but some assets are not being updated (or only "Interval", "WiFi Signal" and "Firmware Version" assets are being updated):
-  - This means one of your sensors isn't connected.
+  - This means one or both of your sensors aren't connected.
   - If assets "PM1", "PM2.5", "PM10" and "Air Quality" aren't being updated, your PMS7003 sensor isn't connected properly.
   - If assets "Temperature", "Humidity" and "Pressure" aren't being updated, your BME280 sensor isn't connected properly.
   - [Check your wiring](#hardware-assembly) to make sure everything is connected properly.